terrorizer1980/dotfiles-1/README.md

 - Spacemacs
 - Zsh

-To configure the installation, copy `.install.defaults` to `.install` and modify the file such that configs you’d like installed have a `+` in front and configs you aren’t interested in have a `-`.
+To configure the installation, copy `.install.defaults` to `.install` and modify the file such that applications you’d like configured have a `+` in front and applications you aren’t interested in have a `-`.

 ## Prerequisites